RSS

 Compliance Letter

-This is an acknowledgment from the building department that the property has or is clear of outstanding work orders.
-Work orders are specific clean-up or fix-up requirements the owner must legally complete before ownership can be transferred.
+This is an acknowledgment from the building department that the property has no outstanding work orders.
+Work orders specify cleanup or repair requirements that the owner must complete legally before ownership can be transferred.
 They are obtained by your lawyer and are required in many municipalities throughout Canada before a property transfer can take place.

 Taxes

-Your lawyer obtains them at the time of sale to confirm that local taxes have been paid and are up-to-date.
+Your lawyer obtains them at the time of sale to confirm that local taxes have been paid and are up to date.
 If they are not up to date, the seller must pay them from the sale proceeds.
-You may be legally required to pay the outstanding taxes if insufficient proceeds exist.
+You may be legally required to pay outstanding taxes if insufficient proceeds are available.
 If, on the other hand, taxes have been prepaid, you may have to compensate the seller for them.

 There’s More!